GluuFederation/docs-gg-prod/docs/source/index.md

 - Collect and report OAuth and UMA usage metrics
 - Simplify installation, administration, and scaling of the platform
 - A GUI to simplify ongoing administration
+- Support for Kong plugins to enable rate limiting, logging, and many other capabilities.

 ## Access Control